emmaculate-exceel/MAZE_Project/README.md

 Project Title: "VE: A Lightweight Text Editor built in C"

 Introduction/Overview:
 Brief Summary: VE is a lightweight, terminal-based text editor built using the C programming language.
 The project aims to create a simple, fast, and efficient text editor that supports basic text editing functionalities, making it suitable for quick editing tasks directly from the terminal.
-The editor will be designed with performance and minimalism in mind, catering to users who prefer a command-line interface (CLI) over graphical user interfaces (GUIs).
+The editor is designed with performance and minimalism in mind, catering to users who prefer a command-line interface (CLI) over graphical user interfaces (GUIs).

 Background: Text editors are essential tools for developers and system administrators.
 While there are many advanced text editors available, there is a need for a minimalist editor that is easy to use, has a small footprint, and can be quickly invoked from the command line.
 VE addresses this need by providing a basic yet powerful text editor that focuses on core editing functionalities without unnecessary bloat.